Ruelle's inequality in negative curvature: Introduction

-Finally, using the strategies exhibited in \cite{MR693976}, \cite{MR743818} to prove Pesin's entropy formula for $C^{1+\alpha}$-diffeomorphisms in the compact case, adapted as in \cite{MR2097356} to the case of the geodesic flow in the noncompact setting, we prove Theorem \ref{thm2}.
-Some direct corollaries of Theorem \ref{thm1} are stated at the end of the paper.\
+In Section 2 we are devoted to study deeply the concept of entropy for arbitrary topological dynamical systems.
+We are parti\-cularly interested in the interaction between classical notions of entropy such as measure-theoretic entropy, local entropy and $\delta$-entropies.
+For dynamical systems defined on Riemannian manifolds we introduce a geometric notion of entropy, called Riemannian local entropy, that roughly speaking measures the exponential decay of the volume of dynamical balls.
+At the end of the section we prove that the measure-theoretic entropy is less than the Riemannian local entropy.
+In Section 3 we introduce Lyapunov exponents and some results on the dynamic of the geodesic flow.
+We also prove theorems \ref{thm1} and \ref{thm2}.

-\begin{ack} I am very grateful to my adviser Barbara Schapira for many helpful discussions from the very beginning of this work.
-I would also like to thank Samuel Tapie for his inspiring remarks on some results of this paper, and Godofredo Iommi for some nice suggestions that improved the presentation of this work. \end{ack}
+\begin{ack} I am very grateful to my Ph.D. adviser Barbara Schapira for many helpful discussions from the very beginning of this work.
+I would also like to thank Samuel Tapie for his inspiring remarks on some results of this paper, Godofredo Iommi for some nice suggestions that improved the presentation of this work, and the referee of an early version of this work for all the remarks realized. \end{ack}